 The majority of luteolin’s benefits can be chalked up to its anti-inflammatory effects, which work wonders to promote health and well-being across the board.
 “Luteolin is associated with a reduction in brain fog, reduced stress and symptoms of anxiety, improved memory, and reduced risk of cognitive decline,” Dr. Naidoo says.
 “It has also been tied to a reduced risk of heart disease and improved cardiovascular health—likely due to its inflammation-lowering effects in our blood vessels—and has also been implicated in improved cancer treatment as it has antitumor properties.”

 Simply put, luteolin is an overachieving antioxidant that helps to sharpen your cognitive acuity, boost mental health, and stave off the potential of developing or exacerbating some pretty serious health issues.
 So, how do you increase luteolin intake?
 Well, you eat more foods packed with it.
 That's to say, it’s wise to get more of it in your diet, stat.

 The best foods with luteolin, according to a nutritional psychiatrist

 In case you were wondering what food is highest in luteolin, look no further.
-This purple leafy vegetable is another great source of luteolin, making it a good option to use as a base for salads or even to substitute for wraps and tortillas.
-“Its leaves resemble little boats, so I love to make healthy tacos by stuffing a radicchio leaf with other chopped veggies, avocado, and a clean protein, seasoned with cumin and oregano and a burst of fresh squeezed lime,” Dr. Naidoo shares.
+This purple leafy vegetable is one of the best sources of luteolin, making it a good option to use as a base for salads or even to substitute for wraps and tortillas.
+“Its leaves resemble little boats, so I love to make healthy tacos by stuffing a radicchio leaf with other chopped veggies, avocado, and a clean protein, seasoned with cumin and oregano and a burst of freshly squeezed lime,” Dr. Naidoo shares.
 Taco Tuesday with a side of brain-boosting, heart-healthy benefits, anyone?

 3. Green bell peppers

 Aside from being rich in luteolin, green bell peppers also pack many other bioactive compounds “that exhibit antioxidant, antibacterial, antifungal, immunosuppressive and immunostimulant properties, and antidiabetic, antitumoral and neuroprotective activities,” per a 2021 review in the medical journal Molecules.
 Dr. Naidoo advises eating green bell peppers either “raw and chopped into a colorful salad, or grilled on colorful skewers alongside other seasonal veggies.”
-Bonus points go to those who add these colorful peppers to the radicchio tacos above.
+Bonus (bell pepper benefits) points go to those who add these colorful peppers to the radicchio tacos above.
 Fun fact: Bell peppers are superb for hydration and contain just as much water as watermelon.
 The more you know, right?